dialoguemd/covid-19/src/regions/ca/info/common/prevent-infection.md

 Wearing a non-medical mask or face covering while out in public is recommended for periods of time when it is not possible to consistently maintain a 2-metre physical distance from others, particularly in crowded public settings, such as:

 - Stores
-- shopping areas
+- Shopping areas
-- public transportation
+- Public transportation

 Public health officials will make recommendations based on a number of factors, including the rates of infection and/or transmission in the community.
 Recommendations may vary from location to location.